Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Analysing One-Step Boosted Forests

 As a further check on the validity of this assumption, we provide a detailed examination of the sample distribution of the predictions of the procedure in \cref{sec:simresults} where we see empirical confirmation of our results and good coverage of prediction intervals.

 For the rest of this paper we shall try to restrict usage of the check ( $\check{ }$ ) accent to reduce notational complexity.
-For theoretical calculations as in \cref{sec:varest} and \cref{sec:asympnormal} we shall use the notations from \cref{sec:basicalgo}, eg., $\hat{F}$ to denote $\check{F}$, $Z$ to denote $\check{Z}$, etc. For empirical procedures described in \cref{sec:varxest} and \cref{sec:results} onwards we don't have access to $\check{Z}$, etc so $\hat{F}$ with denote the usual boosted forest defined in \cref{sec:basicalgo}.
+For theoretical calculations in \cref{sec:asympnormal} we shall use the notations from \cref{sec:basicalgo}, eg., $\hat{F}$ to denote $\check{F}$, $Z$ to denote $\check{Z}$, etc. For empirical procedures described in \cref{sec:varxest} and \cref{sec:results} onwards we don't have access to $\check{Z}$, etc so $\hat{F}$ will denote the usual boosted forest defined in \cref{sec:basicalgo}.